RGSSoftware/VideostreamClient/README.md

 # VideostreamClient

-This is a working in progress of a Live Streaming app.
+This is a work in progress of a Live Streaming app.